 15. Opt for a Wet Room Design

-A wet room is a modern, space-saving solution for small ensuite bathrooms.
-By eliminating the need for a separate shower enclosure, you create a seamless, open layout.
+A wet room is a modern, space-saving solution for a small ensuite.
+By eliminating the need for a separate shower enclosure, you create a seamless, open layout that feels bigger.
+A wet room requires a completely waterproofed space with a proper drainage system and non-slip tiles on the floor.
+To prevent water from splashing everywhere, you can still install a glass partition without closing the space off completely.

 16. Use Niche Shelving in the Shower